ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 ### backup_vendor
 Storage vendor for backup files.
 Use `disk` for local storage or `s3` for S3-compatible object storage.
+*Note* : Only database backup is stored in S3, instance backup is always stored in local disk.

 - Optional
 - Environment Variable: `BACKUP_VENDOR`